Tincho228/gym-management-django/README.md

 # gym-management-django

 A web-based Gym and Fitness Management App built with Django.
 Allows admins to manage users, workouts, and memberships, while members can view routines and track progress.
 Includes PostgreSQL, Bootstrap 5 UI, and OpenWeather API integration.

 # Project contribution - Group Assingment

 Leader - Martin Quintero - My favorite quote is from Elder David A. Bednar that states that "Technology in and of itself is neither inherently good nor bad.
 Rather, the purposes accomplished with and through technology are the ultimate indicators of goodness or badness," and urges members to use it to "advance the work of salvation".

+Member - Johann Tellez - My favorite quote is “Arise now, ye Tarnished.
+Ye dead, who yet live.
+The call of long-lost grace speaks to us all.” from FromSoftware, Inc, Elden Ring(2022)